e94904/eBlocker-Legacy-Boot-to-UEFI-Converter/README.md

 This tool automatically converts the official eBlocker OS (64-bit) disk image from legacy BIOS (MBR) to include full UEFI boot support.
 It is designed for modern mini-PCs and Thin Clients that no longer support legacy boot modes.

+Note this has only been tested to work on eBlockerVM-4.0.2 and I have no idea if it will work on future versions.

 ## Pre-Built Images

 To download the prebuilt images, go to the releases tab and it is visible there.
 Download the one appropiate for your system.